 Canadian Council of Cardiovascular Nurses

 The Canadian Council of Cardiovascular Nurses (CCCN) is a national, not-for-profit organization.
 Foundational to the organization are the pillars of health promotion and advocacy, professional education, research, and excellent membership services.

 The Chilean Society of Cardiology and Cardiovascular Surgery is an affiliated member of the European Society of Cardiology.

-The Association of Cardiovascular Nursing and Allied Professions was officially launched as the Council on Cardiovausclar Nursing and Allied Professionals (CCNAP) in Barcelona on the 5 September 2006 by the European Society of Cardiology.
-Their mission is to promote excellence in cardiovascular nursing and allied professions through practice, education, and research.
+The Association of Cardiovascular Nursing and Allied Professions was officially launched as the Council on Cardiovascular Nursing and Allied Professionals (CCNAP) in Barcelona on the 5 September 2006 by the European Society of Cardiology.
+Its mission is to promote excellence in cardiovascular nursing and allied professions through practice, education, and research.

 The Health Policy Partnership (HPP) is a specialist health policy consultancy, working with organizations across the health spectrum in Europe and beyond.
 Building on a core of meticulous research, HPP collaborates with key stakeholders to produce compelling messages that act as a catalyst for change in health policy and practice.
 HPP’s work in CVD includes groundbreaking projects on atrial fibrillation and heart failure.

-Heart Health Mauritius (HHM) is a group of like-minded professionals from health, education and various other backgrounds.
+Heart Health Association – Mauritius is a group of like-minded professionals from health, education and various other backgrounds.
 They advocate for and with people affected by heart diseases.